Krieffer21/Krieffer_03HW/README.md

 ![alt text](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/doWhile.png)

 ### Storing Different Character Types
-  Based on the useres choices the code below will collect all possible character types that can be used in their password.
+  Based on the users choices the code below will collect all possible character types that can be used in their password.

 ![alt text](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/SpecCharacters.png)